A NASH Diet Food List for Your Liver

 Low-fat dairy

-People with NASH should also steer clear of certain foods that increase inflammation and fat buildup in the liver.
+People with NASH should steer clear of certain foods that increase inflammation and fat buildup in the liver.
 If you have NASH, the following foods should be avoided.4,5

 Processed foods